Creativity is an innate part of us all—we're born with it.

 "Healing is a creative response of our bodies to injury.
 Even healing from something as simple as a scratch on a leg invites our bodies to evaluate the scratch, see how it's different from all other scratches we have ever had and marshal the resources necessary to heal this scratch in a particular way."

 That's pretty cool.
-If that's what our body does at a cellular level, how would our minds and our hands adapt if we allowed ourselves to explore more creativity too?
+If that's what our body does at a cellular level, how would our minds and our bodies adapt if we allowed ourselves to explore more creativity too?

-It's not just for artists, exploring more creativity can benefit us all.
+It's not just for artists, exploring more creativity can benefit everyone.